There are few places where the push-pull of parenting is more apparent than when it comes to teaching your teen to

 If you live in a more permissive state—one that, say, allows a permit at age 15—experts recommend you adopt the more restrictive approach for your own teenager.
 You can start with the National Safety Council’s recommendations for graduated driver’s licensing (which includes no permit before age 16).

-At the end of the day, teaching driving skills and building a safe, capable driver takes time—a lot of time—behind the wheel.
+At the end of the day, teaching your teen to drive and building a safe, capable driver takes time—a lot of time—behind the wheel.

 “The only thing that removes your teen from that high risk group is experience,” says Ned Overbeke founder of Overbeke Driving School.

 That’s why parents must prepare themselves mentally to spend lots of time driving with their teenager.
 Many states require 50 hours of supervised in-car experience, but “that is a bare minimum.
 A hundred hours would be better,” says Hayes.
 “New drivers have to think about every single step because they have no experience.
 The more they drive, the less they will have to think about each step,” adds Hayes.